So you got a new subscriber to your newsletter. That's great!

 Step 8: Reports

 Ah, but we're not completely done.
 You need to see how your automation is performing!
 To do that, go to the REPORTS section on the progress bar.
 Here you will find the main metrics such as Engagement revenue, Sent, Opened, Clicked, Orders, Orders with Coupon, Unsubscribed, and CTR.
+It is possible to filter the results by date, message and message type.

 Make sure to select each message from the drop-down menu right above the graph.
 You might be surprised by the differences in each message type's performance!
 This is completely normal and is a rich source of information about how you can improve each one based on what's working and what's not.